kaustubhhakim/atmodeller/README.md

 where the path name is updated according to where *docs* is on your system and the notebook you want to open.

 7. In the Jupyter notebook window you may have to *trust* the notebook for all features to work.

+## Tests

+You can confirm that all tests pass by running `pytest` in the root directory.

+## Development

+You are encouraged to fork this repository or create your own branch to add new features.
+You will need to issue a pull request to be able to merge your code into main.
+Follow the [Google Python style guide](https://google.github.io/styleguide/pyguide.html) and familiarise yourself with [SOLID principles](https://realpython.com/solid-principles-python/).